goptos/docs/README.md

 # Install goptos cli
 go install github.com/goptos/goptos@latest
 ```

+> Only set set `GONOPROXY` if Go is not picking up the latest tagged version of Goptos CLI.

 ## Usage

 ### Setup

-Create a new directory for your project and use the `goptos init` to initialise it.
+Create a new directory for your project and use `goptos init` to initialise it.

 ``` bash
 # Create a new directory for this project